aws/aws-cdk-rfcs/text/0171-cloudfront-redesign.md

 ## Flat vs nested origin:behaviors

-**TODO:** The behaviors are technically flat, allowing for arbitrary ordering of behaviors across origins.
+**_TODO:_** _The behaviors are technically flat, allowing for arbitrary ordering of behaviors across origins.
 The nested approach here, while it generally makes sense, makes this functionality a bit more difficult.
-Discuss trade-offs.
+Discuss the trade-offs here._

 # Adoption Strategy